"They're all easy to speak with. I don't feel like the clock is ticking"Chambers UK - A Client's Guide to the UK Legal Profession

 Our commercial lawyers offer a contract overview service which is designed specifically to meet the needs of in-house teams who are looking for outsourced support.
 We can act as an extension to an in-house team during busy periods, where you simply do not have capacity or where you would like a second opinion about a contractual issue.

-We also help you ensure your legal budget goes further, advising you on how to prevent costly and negative situations from arising and managing your risks, while our litigation and dispute resolution team will help you to fight fires if they occur.
+We also help you ensure your legal budget goes further, advising you on how to prevent costly and negative situations from arising and managing your risks, while our dispute resolution team will help you to fight fires if they occur.